ritvikmath/jekyll-now/_posts/2017-2-20-Prob_God_Exists.md

 What happens if $G_{belief}$, your gain from believing in a god, gets higher and higher?
 Well, $Q$ will approach $0$ and you will choose to believe in a god even if your personal probability that a god exists, $p$, is small.
 In more casual terms,

 {:center: style="text-align: center"}
-*If you think your life will be a lot better by believing in a god, you don't necissarily need great faith in the existence of a god to believe*
+*If you think your life will be a lot better by believing in a god, you don't necessarily need great faith in the existence of a god to believe*
 {:center}

 Let's flip that story.
 If $G_{disbelief}$, your gain from not believing in a god, gets higher and higher, the quantity $Q$ will approach $1$.
 In everyday terms this says that